Fishery Officer Career: Training and Recruitment

 Cadets receive a training allowance of $350.00 per week for the duration of the classroom training.
 The following will be deducted from the training allowance at source: income tax, unemployment insurance, Canada/Quebec pension plan deductions and $90.00 per week for room and board.
 Cadets will not be paid during the break between each component of the training program.
 Upon successful completion of the classroom training, cadets are appointed to a GT-02 Fishery Officer position and have to successfully complete 30 months of field training in order to be appointed to a GT-04 position.

 The FOCPP is a training program with a three-level classification structure (GT-02 to GT-04).
-Associated salaries are:
+Associated salary scales (under review) are:

 |Newfoundland and Labrador||0|